-Bolivia Visa for Indians – The Application process from Peru
+Bolivia Visa for Indian Passport Holders – Application Process from Peru

-The officer at the Bolivian consulate in Cusco directed me to the cyber cafe near the consulate and told me to fill an application there.
-The cyber cafe owner, who was overloaded with travelers who wanted to go to Bolivia, asked me to fill a form, upload the necessary documents, and submit the application.
+The officer at the Bolivian consulate in Cusco directed me to a nearby cyber cafe to fill the visa application.
+The cyber cafe owner, who was overloaded with travelers, asked me to fill a form, upload the necessary documents, and submit the application.
 And I followed his instructions methodically.

-2. Attach the documents required for the Bolivia visa –
+2. Attach the documents required for the Bolivia visa for Indian citizens

 - Hotel reservations – I made a few fully-refundable and cancellable bookings on Booking.com.
 If you have made temporary reservations, remember to cancel the bookings after you receive the visa.

-- Travel tickets – I didn’t have to show any tickets as I told the consul that I was going to Bolivia on a bus from Cusco.
-If you are flying into Bolivia make sure you attach a copy of your confirmed air tickets.
-If you haven’t booked the flight tickets yet, attach flight tickets on hold, or just an itinerary from an airline’s website would suffice.
+- Travel tickets – I didn’t have to show any tickets as I told the consul I was going to Bolivia on a bus from Cusco.
+If you are flying into Bolivia, make sure you attach a copy of your confirmed air tickets.
+If you haven’t booked the flight tickets, attach on-hold flight tickets, or an itinerary from an airline’s website would suffice, too.

-- Bank account statements – I applied for the visa in March and attached the February’s bank statement which was in English.
+- Bank account statements – I applied for the visa in March and attached the February’s bank statement.
+The bank records were in English.

-- A rough itinerary – A simple itinerary with the approximate dates of travel, the place you are traveling to, and the duration of the stay there.
+- Rough itinerary – A simple itinerary with your approximate travel dates, destinations you intend to visit, and the duration of your stay.

-- A passport size photo – The consulate or the form didn’t mention a specific format of the picture, so I attached a soft copy that I had from five years ago.
-Always carry a few prints and jpegs of your passport size photos while traveling (some of which could be the ones that you got clicked for other visas) both in printed form and soft copy format.
+- Passport size photo – The consulate or the form didn’t mention a specific format of the picture, so I attached a five-years-old soft copy.
+Always carry a few prints and jpegs of your passport size photos while traveling.

 - Passport – Attach the scan of the front and the back page of the passport.

 - Yellow fever vaccination card – I have written about the requirements of a yellow fever vaccination card here in my comprehensive Bolivia travel guide.
-If you are going to the Amazon in Bolivia and have included it in your itinerary, you have to get the yellow fever vaccination proof with the visa application.
+If you are going to the Amazon in Bolivia and have included it in your itinerary, you have to attach the yellow fever vaccination proof with the visa application.
 Otherwise, you don’t need to worry about yellow fever proof.

 Preview the application and save it.
 If all the details are correct, submit the application.

-4. Print the complete application form and the documents attached.
+4. Print the complete application form and the attached documents.

 5. Visit the Bolivian Consulate in Cusco (or the one in your home country)

-Carry the documents, the printed application form, a photo, and your original passport while visiting the consulate.
+Bring the documents, the printed application form, a photo, and your original passport.

-6. Show the documents, pay nothing, and get the visa stamped on your passport.
+6. Show the documents, pay nothing, and get the Bolivia visa stamped on your passport.

-That is all to getting a Bolivia travel visa from Peru.
+That is all to getting a Bolivia visa for Indians from Peru.

 Suggested read: My experiential guide to Chile Visa for Indians.

-Steps 1 to 4 are the same for applying for a Bolivia travel visa from India.
+Steps 1 to 4 are the same for applying for a Bolivia travel visa from India (or any other country).

-But as the consulate of Bolivia is only located in New Delhi, you either have to go to Delhi to get the visa or you can take the help of a visa agent who will submit your passport and the other documents at the Bolivian consulate in Delhi.
-Then the agent can again collect your passport and mail it back to you.
+But as the consulate of Bolivia is only located in New Delhi, you either have to go to Delhi to get the visa or you can hire a visa agent who will submit your passport and other documents at the consulate.
+Then the agent will collect your passport and mail it back to you.
 I am guessing you can follow the same process in other countries, too.

 The Bolivian consulate has been known to be helpful regarding visa queries.
-So call them if you don’t receive an update on your visa in a few days.
+So call them if you don’t receive an update.

 Bolivian Consulate in New Delhi, India